Arsngrobg/Diorite/README.md

 ```
 After execution, you will be presented with the REPL exactly as you left it, ready to continue where you left off.

-# Feature List for a MVP
+# Feature List for an MVP
 - Value Types
   - Number:    variables storing a value are implicitly `double` under the hood - but can be bound by a `set hint`
   - Variable:  character with an optional numerical subscript (x, x0, x00 are two different variables)